Andrew accuser waived right to sue by signing £370,000 agreement, court told

 Andrew has denied all the allegations.

-The lawyer added that a potential defendant would be someone Ms Giuffre, also known as Virginia Roberts, knew that she had “claims against at the time that she filed the lawsuit” in 2009.
+The lawyer added that a potential defendant would be someone Ms Giuffre, also known as Virginia Roberts, knew that she had “claims against at the time that she filed the lawsuit” in 2009 against disgraced financier Epstein, whose former girlfriend Ghislaine Maxwell was convicted last week of procuring teenage girls for him.

 In response the judge said “potential” was a word in which neither he nor Mr Brettler could “find any meaning at all”.